 Referrals are available for those requesting other forms of birth control.

 Immunizations (including Gardasil)

-A vaccine is available for women and men that can prevent infection with HPV, a virus which may lead to genital warts and cervical, anal and other genital cancers.
+A vaccine is available for women and men that can prevent infection with HPV, a virus that may lead to genital warts and cervical, anal, and other genital cancers.
 The Student Health Center follows recommendations from both the FDA as well as the Advisory Committee on Immunization Practices (ACIP).

-If you think you have an STI, call the Student Health Center to schedule an appointment.
-We offer confidential STI and HIV testing.
-We also provide therapy for STI’s that are curable and treatment to help minimize the symptoms of STI’s that are not.
+The Student Health Center offers confidential STI and HIV testing.
+We also provide therapy for STIs that are curable and treatment to help minimize the symptoms of STIs that are not.